getDevNull/mdocu/example/mdocu_readme.md

   -o OUTPUT, --output OUTPUT    save file into OUTPUT

 ```
-### Customziation ###
-The system-wide templates are placed in */usr/share/mdocu/*.
-To make custom
-versions of these templates for the current users, simply copy the the two
-templates from */usr/share/mdocu/* into *~/.mdocu/*.
-When the `makepdf` command is
-executed, it first looks for the templates in *~/mdocu/*, and if these can't be
-found, it uses the system-wide templates from */usr/share/mdocu/*.

 ### Example ###
 `makepdf example.md --notoc -o example.pdf` will produce a PDF-file called